citusdata/citus_docs/reference/configuration.rst

 Sets a log-level for any queries which generates more than one task (i.e. which hits more than one shard).
 This is useful during a multi-tenant application migration, as one can choose to error or warn for such queries, to find them and add a tenant_id filter to them.
+This parameter can be set at runtime and is effective on the coordinator.
+The default value for this parameter is 'off'.

 The supported values for this enum are: